January 21, 2022

 Review

 The Pragmatic Programmer was originally written in 1999.
-Fast forward to 2022 and the book feels like it was written just yesterday.
+Fast forward to 2022 and the book feels like it was written yesterday.

 "I wrote this, and I stand behind my work."
 Your signature should come to be recognized as an indicator of quality.
 People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
 A really professional job.
 Written by a real professional.

-And should we expect anything less?
-This is what professionalism in the context of software development is all about.
+The book talks alot about professionalism.
 Taking responsibility.
 Knowing that testing is not only important, but fundamental.
 Leaving code better than it was when you interacted with it for the first time.
 Understanding the importance of refactoring.
 Taking the time to make things good, and to making them rigt.

 The problem is, every little issue that we leave behind in order to deliver things quickly, be it a test that you can't bare to write, be it a little refactoring that you are going to leave until tomorrow (never), means that someone else will have to get to it later.
-Reasons may vary, but someone will have to deal with it and at that point chances are the problem has become bigger.
-By ignoring problems and allowing ourselves to go faster individually, we made everyone else go slow.
-This doesn't sound very professional, does it?
-It's because it is not.
-It is selfish, and it is not a long term behaviour that will pay off.

 In conclusion I think this is a book I will have to read over and over again so that the principles and values can be hammered against my brain.
-Sometimes we slack off and need to be reminded of good work etiquette and for that we need to wear our pragmatic programmer hat.
+Sometimes we slack off and need to be reminded of good work etiquette and for that we need to wear our pragmatic programmer hat (-: